Back to Logging guides

 Enter Filebeat, a powerful log shipper designed to streamline collecting, processing, and forwarding logs from diverse sources to various destinations.
 Developed with efficiency in mind, Filebeat ensures that managing logs is seamless and reliable.
 Its lightweight nature and ability to handle significant volumes of data make it a preferred choice among developers and system administrators.

-In this comprehensive guide, you will explore the capabilities of Filebeat in depth.
+In this comprehensive guide, you will explore the capabilities of Filebeat in depth using Docker containers.
 Starting with the basics, you'll set up Filebeat to collect logs from various sources.
 You'll then delve into the intricacies of processing these logs efficiently, gathering logs from Docker containers and forwarding them to different destinations for analysis and monitoring.

 Prerequisites

 Before you begin, ensure you have access to a system with a non-root user account with sudo privileges.
-Additionally, if you plan to follow along with the later sections where Filebeat collects logs from Docker containers, ensure that you have Docker and Docker Compose installed on your system.
+Additionally, ensure that you have Docker and Docker Compose installed on your system.
 If you're new to the concept of log shippers and their significance, take a moment to explore their advantages by reading this informative article.

 With these prerequisites in place, create a dedicated project directory: